mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/GeoTrap.md

 **transform**.
 Address to TransformEntity for the values of scale, rotation and translate of the geoTrap area.
 Scale here is important to define the size of the area.
 It is important to notice that it will exponence the size of BoxShape.
-Using Foxkit its possible to visually knows the better size for the trap, otherwise it might get far from what you may want to achieve.
+Using FoxKit its possible to visually knows the better size for the trap, otherwise it might get far from what you may want to achieve.